 See Board of Directors.

 UNAVCO can help with technical planning and budgeting for proposals involving GNSS, TLS, InSAR, airborne LIDAR and geochronology services.
-Instructions for initiating UNAVCO involvement in the proposal process and what to expect at this project phase can be found at Technical Planning & Budget Development for New Proposals.

 Salaries of UNAVCO staff members are provided by NSF and NASA for participation in supported projects and need not be budgeted for in the PIs budget.
 Travel, shipping, non-pool equipment and other related project costs are paid for by the PI.
 Funds for these are made available through subaward or through direct transfer from NSF.
 Authorized users may use pool equipment for free.
 Access to archive and related services is free.
 Where equipment purchases are required, substantial discounts are available on commonly used items through pre negotiated arrangements.